Dutchban/MyFirstSQLServer/README.md

-This is basically a testrun for my upcoming small project, an adress book.
-I needed to figure out how to use a SQL Server in PyCharm
+This is another very small project, an adress book.
+In this mini project i learned how to user an SQL Server in my Python project.